Quick Links

 New Pasture Lane staff care passionately about maths and have adopted (with the help of ‘Hamilton trust’ and ‘White Rose’) a ‘teaching for mastery’ approach, which has proven to have a positive impact upon children’s learning.
 Staff use a variety of sources to help them on their journey.
 Each term the children are assessed using a suite of standardised maths tests (PUMA), which then enables the school to track progress, predict future performance and ‘fill in’ any knowledge gaps.

 Furthermore as the children progress through the school, they are constantly challenged and provided with many opportunities to express themselves.
-Therefore they may find themselves participating in Tute interactive online lessons, the UK’s ‘Primary Maths Challenge’ or even competing in the World Class Maths Arena.
+Therefore they may find themselves participating in Tute interactive online lessons, the UK’s ‘Primary Maths Challenge’ or even competing in the World Class Maths Arena

 In Early Years Foundation Stage children should be taught to: